-Paper or Digital?
+paper or digital?

 Choosing between digital and paper mediums is complex.
-While digital options might appear more environmentally friendly, they involve substantial energy consumption due to the maintenance of digital infrastructures, including electricity and water used in "cloud" systems and for data transfer and storage1.
-Today, cloud storage's carbon footprint surpasses that of the aviation industry2.
+While digital options might appear more environmentally friendly, they involve substantial energy consumption due to the maintenance of digital infrastructures, including electricity and water used in "cloud" systems and for data transfer and storage!.